 Children are invited to Rainbow Club after our Children’s Story.
-Caregivers with toddlers & babies can make use of the Lounge beside the sanctuary if you need to, or go to the lower level Nursery where care is provided.
+Caregivers with toddlers & babies can make use of the Lounge beside the sanctuary if you need or go visit in the Rainbow Club.
 An usher can help you find your way.